-The Innovation ETF is less diversified than the comparable ETFs it replaces in Betterment’s Core portfolio because the Innovation ETF concentrates investments in certain industries or groups of industries, or excludes certain securities that do not satisfy the high-growth potential criteria for inclusion.
+The Innovation ETF is less diversified than the comparable ETFs in Betterment’s Core portfolio because the Innovation ETF concentrates investments in certain industries or groups of industries, or excludes certain securities that do not satisfy the high-growth potential criteria for inclusion.
 This increases the risk of loss due to adverse economic, business, or other developments that affect those industries or companies.
 Reduced diversification also can increase the volatility of the Innovation portfolio relative to Betterment’s Core portfolio.

 The Innovation ETF is also less liquid than other broad market ETFs, meaning it can be more difficult to buy and sell the Innovation ETF without affecting its price, relative to other ETFs in the Innovation or Core portfolios.
 As a result, there can be increased trading costs to enter or exit positions in the Innovation portfolio.
 This also may result in wider discrepancies between the market prices of the Innovation ETF and the prices of its underlying basket of securities than for comparable ETFs it replaces in Betterment’s Core portfolio, particularly during times of market stress.

 Betterment’s Innovation portfolio does not include any exposure to the Innovation ETF when the portfolio is allocated entirely to bonds (i.e. a 100% bond allocation), so an investor whose Innovation portfolio is allocated entirely to bonds will not have any exposure to the Innovation ETF.
 Generally as your portfolio allocation shifts to higher bond allocations, the percentage of your portfolio attributable to the Innovation ETF decreases.
 Your portfolio incorporates non-innovation bond ETFs because innovation bond alternatives do not exist or lack sufficient liquidity.

-Investors in the Innovation portfolio will incur additional fund costs compared to investors in the Core portfolio because the Innovation ETF in the Innovation portfolio has a higher aggregate expense ratio than the value tilt and other funds used in the Core portfolio.
+Investors in the Innovation portfolio will incur additional fund costs compared to investors in the Core portfolio because the Innovation ETF in the Innovation portfolio has a higher aggregate expense ratio than the broad-based funds used in the Core portfolio.
 The specific fees for each fund in the Innovation portfolio are listed in the funds’ prospectuses, which are available through the Holdings tab in your account.